bkeith-bch/adetfs-fitbit-tool/README.md

 ### Automation:

 Software comes with .bat-file which can be used for automation with most Windows OS.
 For Linux or other OS, please refer the OS help.

+.bat-file, among other files like properties.ini, can be found from the source code or project website.

 ### Email alert: